Worship Music (album): Background

+Slipknot singer Corey Taylor was approached to join the band in 2007 and began working with drummer Charlie Benante and writing lyrics for the new album.
+However, Slipknot's record label, Roadrunner Records, prevented him from working further, as they were expecting Slipknot to record a new album, All Hope Is Gone.

 In the December 2008 edition of his monthly SuicideGirls column, Food Coma, guitarist Scott Ian revealed that he had been in the studio working on the new Anthrax album since November 4.
 Ian went on to say that drums, bass, and rhythm guitar had been arranged for 19 tracks, and that the process of recording the vocals had begun.
 "We should be mixing at the end of January and soon after that giving birth to a really pissed off, loud, fast and heavy child."
 In a subsequent May 2009 Food Coma column, Ian announced that the album was being mixed by Dave Fortman, whose previous credits include albums by Evanescence and Slipknot.

-The album was initially scheduled to feature Dan Nelson on vocals.
+The album was scheduled to feature Dan Nelson on vocals.
 However, following the events later that year, he was no longer a member of the band.
 When asked what would happen to the completed studio album featuring Nelson's vocals, Ian said: "Until we have a new singer, I can't tell you what will happen to the record.
 We'll probably change a few things on it, including the vocals."
 Ian also indicated that the album's release could be delayed until 2010.
 It was assumed that John Bush was going to record new vocals for the album after his reunion with the band.
 However, this did not happen.
 In an interview at the time, Bush said he was trying to re-record vocals for some of the songs that had already been recorded.